scrapjs/pcm-util/readme.md

 ### `pcm.convert(buffer, fromFormat, toFormat)`

-Convert buffer from one format to another.
+Convert array buffer from one format to another.

 ### Related